Note: To read or print the PDF of a publication,

 Jordan's Point, Virginia: Archaeology in Perspective, Prehistoric to Modern Times by Martha W. McCartney.
 Jordan's Point, a nearly triangular promontory in the James River, is situated in Prince George County, just east of the confluence of the James and Appomattox Rivers.
 In 1607, when the first European colonists saw Jordan's Point, it was graced by the homes and cleared fields of natives they would call the Weyanoke.
 Virginia colonist Samuel Jordan established a community called Jordan's Journey around 1621.
 In time, the settlement became a hub of social and political life.
 By 1660, Jordan's Point had come into the possession of the Bland Family.
 This richly illustrated book tells the story of Jordan's Point, which spans thousands of years, through the cultural features that archaeologists have unearthed there.
 It is available from the University of Virginia Press or local bookstores.

-Notes on Virginia: This annual journal of DHR reports on the latest in Virginia historic preservation matters, and includes listings of recent historic properties named to the Virginia Landmarks Register; historical highway markers approved for placement; easements donated to the Commonwealth; and other programs.
-(For copies of current or available back issues, contact Randy Jones; for a PDF of recent issues available online go here.)
+Notes on Virginia: Currently no longer published, this former annual journal of DHR reported on Virginia historic preservation matters, and included listings of recent historic properties named to the Virginia Landmarks Register; historical highway markers approved for placement; easements donated to the Commonwealth; and other programs.
+(For copies of current or available back issues, contact Randy Jones.
+Issues 2002 through 2009, the most recent year of publication are available as PDFs here.)

 Preservation Briefs.
 These in-depth reports prepared by the National Park Service provide valuable technical information and tips for important aspects of historic rehabilitation.
 Follow the Preservation Briefs link to the National Park Service Website for downloadable PDF versions of the briefs.
 Most Preservation Briefs also are available in print format from the Department of Historic Resources.
 For more information, go to the SOI's Standards.